skydeckai/skydeckai-webflow/skydeckai-llm-ready-documentation.md

 ### New Features

-- **Microsoft Sign-In Support**: Added the ability to sign in using your Microsoft account, providing a convenient and secure authentication option.

-- **Enhanced Tool Creation**: Introduced the capability to create blank tools, allowing for more customization and flexibility in tool development.

-- **SMS Verification Management**: Implemented SMS code management and user SMS verification for improved account security.

-- **Expanded Tool Context**: Tools can now include documents and images in their context, enriching the information available during tool use.

-- **Optimized Conversation Titles**: Conversation titles are now generated by the language model only when they are empty, keeping your workspace organized.

-- **Admin Role Management**: Admins can now set other members as admins, and owners can transfer ownership to admins without approval, streamlining team management.

-- **Consistent Password Setting Page**: The "Set Password" page now matches the style of the Sign-In and Sign-Up pages for a consistent user experience.

-### Bug Fixes

-- **Image Upload Issue Resolved**: Fixed an issue where images exceeding the allowed size could not be uploaded.

-- **Streaming Disabled for Specific Models**: Addressed a bug that caused streaming issues with certain models.

-- **User Deletion Handling**: GenStudio now redirects to the login page if a user has been deleted or revoked, ensuring proper session management.

-## Control Center

-### New Features

 - **Microsoft Sign-In Support**: Added support for signing in with your Microsoft account for a seamless authentication experience.

 - **Enhanced Chatbox**: Improved the chatbox with new features for better communication.